Florida gas theft ring stole $60K worth of fuel, sold it at discount, sheriff says - NewsBreak

 Hillsborough County Sheriff Chad Chronister said at a press conference Monday that his agency began its investigation on Feb.
 25 after two Circle K stores—located at 3702 Highway 41 in Ruskin and 5004 Highway 41 in Apollo Beach—discovered tremendous fuel discrepancies.

-Chronister said the suspects used seven different trucks to steal over $60,000 worth of gasoline.Biden orders up oil from US reserves to fight gas price hike
+Chronister said the suspects used seven different trucks to steal over $60,000 worth of gasoline.San Diego among cities where home prices have tripled since 2000

 Surveillance video showed the men pull their vehicles up to the pump and unlock it.
 They would remove the device that’s used to control the price display and replace it with a homemade device.
 Then they pumped the gas into “large bladders” that could hold more fuel at a time, Chronister said.